NanoComp/meep/doc/docs/Python_Tutorials/Frequency_Domain_Solver.md

 ![](../images/CWsolver-python.png)
 </center>

 As a further validation of the frequency-domain solver, we will compare its fields with those computed using time-stepping.
-This involves taking the Fourier transform of E<sub>z</sub> via the `add_dft_fields` routine.
+This involves taking the Fourier transform of $E_z$ via the `add_dft_fields` routine.
 After the time stepping, the frequency-domain fields are accessed using [`get_dft_array`](../Python_User_Interface.md#array-slices).

 ```py
 sim.reset_meep()